Prussian G 8.1

-The Prussian G 8.1 was a heavier, stronger development of the G 8 and was initially referred to as a 'strengthened standard class' (Verstärkte Normalbauart).
+The Prussian G 8.1 was steam locomotive operated by the Prussian state railways.
+It was a heavier, stronger development of the G 8 and was initially referred to as a 'strengthened standard class' (Verstärkte Normalbauart).

 History

 These engines were designed by Robert Garbe and built between 1913 and 1921, forming the largest class of state railway locomotives in Germany.
 The boiler was larger than that of the G 8, and the locomotive was designed to be heavier to haul even the heaviest trains without sanding, due to its higher adhesive weight.
 Because it had a high axle load, the G 8.1 could however only be used on main lines.
 In addition to its employment with heavy goods traffic, it was later used for heavy pusher duties as well.